priyanshd/multiplicationchallengewebapp/README.md

 The whole project is built on the Spring Boot framework, and built with Maven.
 The front end is built using ReactJS.

-Dependencies used: spring-boot-starter-test, spring-data-jpa, H2, spring-boot-core
+Dependencies used: spring-boot-starter-test, spring-data-jpa, H2, spring-boot-starter-web

 Screenshots of the UI: